 Example of an introduction for a recycling research paper

 Recycling can be defined as passing already used substances through a process of treatment to recover part or whole of the previous substance for reuse.
-Recycling is aimed at conserving raw material, reduce energy consumption, and also reduce disposal effects on the environment (Sally Morgan, 2009).
-Recycling has many advantages to the lives of people and environment in general.
-It is important to note that recycling has been in existence all through the history.
-For instance, there is evidence that suggests metals were recycled for use before industrial revolution in Europe (Black Dog, 2010).
+Recycling is aimed at conserving raw materials, reducing energy consumption, and also reducing disposal effects on the environment (Sally Morgan, 2009).
+Recycling has many advantages to the lives of people and the environment in general.
+It is important to note that recycling has been in existence all throughout history.
+For instance, there is evidence that suggests metals were recycled for use before the industrial revolution in Europe (Black Dog, 2010).
 Recycling has continued even after the industrial revolution because it is cheaper to recycle than produce new substances.

 How to write body paragraphs